 Skip to main content

-The Reading Diaries #2 On The Contrary to Freedom Nov 2024: 'Love in the Time of Cholera'
+On The Contrary to Freedom Nov 2024: 'Love in the Time of Cholera'

 photo credit: Cait Malilay

-Nov 2024
+Nov 2024 (from the unpublished drafts)

 "Love in the Time of Cholera."
 I've had this book for about 4 years now.
 It was sitting on my shelf unread until last Spring.
 I annotated the heck out of it, yet I still have yet to complete it.
 Here I find myself, over a year later, and still haven't returned to it.
-After a little over 200 pages in, I stopped because, well, I felt that the plot was just moving way too slow and the story was way too repetitive.
+After a little over 200 pages in, I stopped because, well, I felt that the plot was just moving way too slow and the story was getting a little too repetitive.

 In sum, it's basically about a guy named Florentino Aziza, who is a hopeless romantic that becomes intoxicated by the beauty of Fermina Daza.
 He was only 18 years old.
 He becomes so obsessed with her, follows her, and despite her choosing a far wealthier man who is a doctor over him, he reserves her heart for her over a span of 50 years.
 However, that isn't to say that he hadn't had his fair share of love affairs (622 to be precise).